 Rules of Qurbani: All Your Questions Answered

-This year, the first day of Eid al-Adha will be on 28th or 29th June 2023 (dependent on moon sighting).
+This year, the first day of Eid al-Adha will be on 16th or 17th June 2024 (dependent on moon sighting).

 The days of Dhul Hijjah and the festival of Eid al-Adha is one of the most important periods in the Muslim calendar.
-Many of us will be organising our Qurbani over the next few weeks, and it is important that we fulfil this obligation in the correct way.
+Many of us will be organising to donate our Qurbani over the next few weeks, and it is important that we fulfil this obligation in the correct way.
 Here we address the most common queries about this important act of worship.

 What is Qurbani?